kserve/kserve/docs/DEVELOPER_GUIDE.md

 kfserving-controller-manager-0   2/2     Running   2          13m
 ```

 If it is, more often than not, it is caused by a stale webhook, since webhooks are immutable.
-Please delete them, and test again
+Even if the KFServing controller is not running, you might have stale webhooks from last deployment causing other issues.
+Best is to delete them, and test again

 ```shell
 kubectl delete mutatingwebhookconfigurations inferenceservice.serving.kubeflow.org &&  kubectl delete validatingwebhookconfigurations inferenceservice.serving.kubeflow.org && kubectl delete po kfserving-controller-manager-0  -n kfserving-system